Jewel Changi Airport: 7 Reasons to Check In Early When Leaving Singapore

 6. Catch a Movie

-Located within the basement levels of the Jewel, Shaw Theatres Jewel is a cineplex equipped with several firsts in Singapore.
+Located within the basement levels, Shaw Theatres Jewel is a cineplex equipped with several firsts in Singapore.
 These include Singapore’s first IMAX with Laser auditorium, a dedicated screening hall for families, and the first DTS:X capable halls in Singapore.
-Try not to mind your inflight screen too much after a few hours at this movie wonderland.
+Try not to mind your mini inflight screen too much after a few hours at this movie wonderland.

 7. Kids’ Paradise

 For kids and the young at heart, the foremost attraction at Jewel is undoubtedly the first Pokémon Center outside of Japan.
 Even if your child is not into Pikachu, there are still the attractions at the top level (see above) and the Changi Experience Studio (opening May 2019).
 The latter is an interactive exhibition with over 20 displays highlighting the workings of Changi Airport.
 Described as an “exciting virtual expenditure” from the past to the future, the studio will surely appeal to adults too, particularly air travel aficionados.

 © 2019 Kuan Leong Yong